ColoradoDemography/Server-and-Website-Documentation/doc/full-gis-server-restore-new.md

 docker run -it --rm -p 443:443 -p 80:80 --name certbot -v "/etc/letsencrypt:/etc/letsencrypt" -v "/var/lib/letsencrypt:/var/lib/letsencrypt" quay.io/letsencrypt/letsencrypt:latest certonly

 ```
+Choose standalone option, give it gis.dola.colorado.gov or a domain.
 ##### Connect the proxy to the certificates

 1) Ensure that the digits in the sslobj variable in the index.js file of the node-proxy container are the same as the ones created by letsencrupt (i.e. cert1.pem).